-As a pre-condition for the exclusion from gross income for federal income tax purposes of interest on all qualified private activity bonds, the TEFRA requires, among other things, that the proposed bond issue be approved (a "TEFRA approval") either by an elected official or body of elected officials of the applicable governmental entity after a public hearing (a "TEFRA hearing") following reasonable public notice (a "TEFRA notice").
+As a pre-condition for the exclusion from gross income for federal income tax purposes of interest on all qualified private activity bonds, the Tax Equity and Fiscal Responsibility Act of 1982 ("TEFRA") requires, among other things, that the proposed bond issue be approved (a "TEFRA approval") either by an elected official or body of elected officials of the applicable governmental entity after a public hearing (a "TEFRA hearing") following reasonable public notice (a "TEFRA notice").
 A qualified private activity bond is a bond issued to fund a project for a private entity, which must meet certain requirements under the Internal Revenue Code (the "Code") in order for the interest received by the bondholder to be excluded from gross income for federal income tax purposes.
 TEFRA hearings provide interested individuals or parties the opportunity to comment on any matters related to such potential bond issues, including the nature and location of the project.